 - First, make sure your printer is plugged in and turned on.
 This might sound obvious but is sometimes overlooked when things get busy.

-- If your printer is turned on, try restarting it.
+- Try restarting the printer.
 Occasionally, network connectivity problems can be solved by simply powering down the printer and allowing it to reboot.

-- If restarting your computer doesn’t fix the issue, make sure your printer isn’t displaying any error messages or warnings.
+- Make sure your printer isn’t displaying any error messages or warnings.
 You should also verify your computer is connected to the network.
 Finally, make sure your printer has sufficient toner and is stocked with the appropriate media in the designated paper tray.

 - If the printer can copy and scan but cannot print, the problem could be with your computer or your network.
 First, check your computer’s printer driver to make sure you have installed the most current version.
 On a Windows PC, follow these steps: